mula2812/mavsdk_docker/README.md

 docker build -t mavsdk_server .
 ```

-another option for build if you have the linux_mavsdk_server zip is that:
+another option for build if you have the mavsdk_server zip is that:

 - Extract the mavsdk_server.tar.gz from the zip file (it doesn't matter to where you extract it)
 - Enter in you terminal to the path your mavsdk_server.tar.gz extract to